 It is really important to know that there is help available for you if you are having thoughts of wanting to end your life.
 It can be really hard to see a way through by yourself and it can be much more difficult if you try and do it alone.

 But it doesn’t need to be that way.
 There are people who are willing and able to help you.
 Although it can be tough, it’s very important to tell someone you trust that you are experiencing suicidal thoughts and to ask them for help.
-Over 90% of people who seek help after trying to take their own lives will never experience another suicide attempt.

 If your request for help isn’t heard, ask again, or find someone else who will listen.